Fall Semester, 2026

 Meetings by Zoom.

-Pre-requisite: The Study Group size is limited.
-A discussion with Lynne is needed before registering: Contact: director.dempsya@gmail.org
+Pre-requisite: A discussion with Lynne is needed before registering: Contact: director.dempsya@gmail.org

 Tuition: No cost, except for readings that may need to be purchased, and your active participation.